davestaxcp/CounterpartyTimeline2023/README.md

 ## Creative Design

-I am imagining this timeline to be a linear/flat infographic that has certain events “expand” upon hovering over them with more in-depth information about each asset/project and its significance.
+I am imagining both timelines (Developer and Token/Project Timeline) to be a linear/flat infographic that has certain events “expand” upon hovering over them with more in-depth information about each data point and its significance.

 It is my intention to reach out to an experienced graphic designer for this project as I believe the timeline should follow a few guidelines for the creative side of things: